Complete Guide to RED Workflows: Premiere, FCP X and Resolve

-However, you’ll likely find it a hassle to always have to be connected to your RAW media, and may find it difficult to share media between multiple collaborators or take your project on the go for remote editing.
+However, you’ll likely find it a hassle to always have to be connected to your RAW media.
+And it may be difficult to share media between multiple collaborators or remote edit.
 R3D files are always large, and on a feature film, the storage can really add up.

-Using proxies will allow you to store your offline project on a portable drive, will dramatically increase playback performance and editing speed, and can even give you the option of automatically syncing all of your media with a single click.
+Using proxies will allow you to store your offline project on a portable drive.
+They’ll dramatically increase playback performance and editing speed.
+And they can even give you the option of automatically syncing all of your media with a single click.

 You won’t have access to the RED metadata in your NLE during the offline edit, but with the option to add a LUT to your footage either in-camera or in Resolve, you shouldn’t need those features until you’re ready for the online.

 Transcode or in-camera?